DarkCreekWay/DirectoryStructures/pmo/idea.md

-To speed up and to simplify the creation and maintenance of prefered structures on computer storage, I imagine a clever tool, that allows a user to define his prefered file management structures in a structured (wink) way and apply these defined structures with simple clicks.
-The following sections tries to describe the problem domain and tries to sketch the solution.
+To speed up and to simplify the creation and maintenance of prefered structures on computer storage, I imagine a clever tool, that allows a user to define his prefered directory structures in a structured (wink) way and apply these defined structures with some simple clicks.

+The following sections try to describe the problem domain and to sketch a solution.

 ## How to reproduce a great structure ?